 No Findings Actions Lead Officers Additional comments 1.
 Ongoing savings proposals and continued strategic management of organisational changes to continue particularly in light of COVID19.
-Re-iterated from 19/20 AGS Continued management/reduced budgets, revised structures and commercial/ business approach which links to the continued development and implementation of revised governance framework.
-Financial impact of COVID19 under review.
+Continued management/reduced budgets, revised structures and commercial/ business approach which links to the continued development and implementation of revised governance framework.
+Chief ExecutiveSMT Ongoing from 20/21 AGS Financial impact of COVID19 under ongoing review.
 Further consultations on future savings where necessary.
-Chief ExecutiveSMT 2.
-All internal audits consist of an ethics questionnaire that is sent to a sample of staff in the team/areas being audited to demonstrate their understanding of corporate policies and whether staff feel supported.
-Of those questioned, a very high proportion of staff felt that training provided was of an appropriate level.
-Work continues, however, to ensure that staff training and awareness is developed further we need and to ensure consistency throughout the organisation.
-Induction process to be reviewed and re-publicised.
+2. All internal audits consist of an ethics questionnaire that is sent to a sample of staff in the team/areas being audited to demonstrate their understanding of corporate policies and whether staff feel supported.
+The induction process has already been updated and improved and further development is being carried out as part of an ongoing review of our employee offer.
 Further guidance for managers in respect to completion of regular 121's, supervision and team briefs.
-Development of service strategies underpinned by team plans which link to the Councils priorities.
-This link to the APPD process creating the organisational golden thread Policy & Development updating new management and leadership programme.
-SMT/SDM Policy & Development Manager
+SMT/SDM Policy & Development Manager In a small number of responses returned it was noted that: • Some staff felt that training Development of service strategies underpinned by team plans which link to the Councils priorities.
+This link to and awareness could be developed further the APPD process creating the organisational golden thread